Brankec/Gridmov/README.md

-***The goal of this project was to learn how to move an object based on set of recorded instruction executed in order.***
+***The goal of this project was to learn how to move an object based on set of recorded instructions executed in order.***